karlrado/autoortho/docs/config.md

 AutoOrtho can integrate with your SimBrief account to use your flight plan data for:
 - **Dynamic Zoom**: Use planned altitudes at waypoints instead of velocity predictions
-- **Prefetching**: Download tiles along your actual flight path ahead of time
+- **Prefetching**: Download tiles along your actual flight path, prioritized by time-to-encounter using SimBrief's calculated flight times

 To set up SimBrief integration:
 1. Go to **Settings** → **Setup** tab